haroohie-club/SerialLoops/README.md

 ```bash
 sudo /Applications/CMake.app/Contents/bin/cmake-gui --install
 ```
 This will symlink the CMake binaries to `/usr/local/bin` which is necessary for the build to work.
+Alternatively, you can install cmake via Homebrew with `brew install cmake`.

 On Linux, you will need to install the SDL2 binaries for your distribution.